 | USE | Supported | Set default keyspace for session |

-Full PREPARE/EXECUTE support.
+Full PREPARE/EXECUTE support with positional bind values.
+PREPARE responses include pk_count metadata for driver routing.
 The prepared statement cache uses moka with W-TinyLFU eviction (64 MB default).
 Bind markers (?) and named bind markers (:name) are both supported.

 -- Prepare PREPARE stmt FROM 'SELECT * FROM social.users WHERE user_id = ?'; -- Execute with positional bind EXECUTE stmt USING 550e8400-e29b-41d4-a716-446655440000;